mikosik/smooth-build/doc/tutorial.md

 #### Type inference

-Smooth is capable of inferring type of any expression so we don't have to declare it explicitly.
+Smooth is capable of inferring type of any expression, so we don't have to declare it explicitly.
-All our examples so far had type declared explicitly for educational reasons.
+Most of our examples so far had declared type explicitly for educational reasons but it is possible to skip type declarations.
-In everyday code we can simply skip type and replace definitions like:
+We cal replace

 ```
 [String] strings = [ "dog", "cat", "donkey" ];